Learn About Suncare

 It takes only a few minutes to get sunburnt during summer in Australia.
 Adequate protection is essential, all year round.

-UV light is more than a thousand times higher in areas along the equator than it is in Polar Regions.
+UV light is more than a thousand times higher in areas along the equator than it is in the Polar Regions.